 The Shift

-When agents can execute against well-defined criteria at orders-of-magnitude higher speed, the constraint inverts.
-It is no longer how fast engineering can build—it is how precisely the PM has defined what “good” means.
-Vague requirements still produce vague results; they simply arrive faster.
-A story that says “make the checkout flow better” yields ten plausible agent interpretations, none of them wrong in isolation and none of them reliably right for your users.
-The PM’s edge moves from directing execution to orchestrating intent: stating problems, success signals, and acceptance criteria with enough precision that agents can execute against them and humans can verify outcomes.
+Agents flipped that constraint.
+They execute against well-defined criteria at orders-of-magnitude higher speed.
+So the bottleneck moved.
+It’s no longer how fast engineering can build.
+It’s how precisely the PM has defined what “good” means.
+Vague requirements still produce vague results — they just arrive faster.
+A story that says “make the checkout flow better” yields ten plausible agent interpretations, none wrong in isolation, none reliably right for your users.

 This is not a call to automate the old PRD.
-HELM Principle 2—Redesign, Don’t Automate applies directly here: the artifact and the mental model must change, not merely accelerate.
-Requirements become constraint surfaces, quality bars, and verifiable outcomes—not longer documents.
-That aligns with Shift 2 in Leadership: from directing execution to defining constraints.
-The PM stops owning the step-by-step plan and starts owning the boundaries within which agents (and people) can move safely and purposefully.
+HELM Principle 2 — Redesign, Don’t Automate applies directly: the artifact and the mental model must change, not just speed up.
+Requirements become constraint surfaces, quality bars, and verifiable outcomes.
+Not longer documents.
+That aligns with Shift 2 in Leadership: the PM stops owning the step-by-step plan and starts owning the boundaries within which agents (and people) can move safely and purposefully.

 What the Traditional Job Description Looked Like